 The untouchable were now touched by God himself, the unclean had been declared no longer profane, the fence surrounding the grace of God had been blown away by God himself.
+There was suddenly no more 'they', no more "them and us."
 Race, gender, colour, background, status, history, foibles, weaknesses and most of all sins were no longer a barrier to receiving the gift of the Holy Spirit, the gift of forgiveness in Christ's name simply through believing in him.
 The Holy Spirit fell upon all who heard the word.

-Not everyone was happy, however.
-There were good Christians witnessing this event who couldn't believe their eyes, who were astounded that these undeserving Gentiles were receiving the Holy Spirit simply for believing in Jesus Christ.
-What a radical experience, and yet they could not deny that these new if unacceptable Christians had truly been baptized in the Spirit.
-They must have protested, for Peter challenged them, demanding whether anyone had the right to withhold the water of baptism since God had so clearly included them.
-It appears that there was still some reluctance because Peter eventually had to order that the new Christians be baptized in the name of Jesus Christ.
+In the midst of this joyful celebration not everyone was happy, however.
+Some of the Jewish Christians witnessing this event couldn't believe their eyes.
+They were astounded that these undeserving Gentiles were receiving the Holy Spirit simply for believing in Jesus Christ.
+They must have protested, for Peter challenged them, pointing out that since they also had been baptized with the Holy Spirit then no-one had the right to withhold the water of baptism.
+God had so clearly included 'them' and now there was only 'us'.
+It appears that not everyone was immediately convinced because Peter eventually had to order that the new Christians be baptized in the name of Jesus Christ.

-The message of this episode is quite clear - the water of baptism cannot be withheld from those who have, in their belief in Jesus, received the gift of the Holy Spirit.
+The message of this episode remains quite clear, even if some reluctance continues after two thousand years - the water of baptism cannot be withheld from those who believe in Jesus as the Christ, the Son of God.
+The gift of the Holy Spirit is not from our hands or limited by our strictures, but flows graciously from God.
 Neither can the loaf or the cup be withheld from those who live secure in the forgiveness of sins given through the death and resurrection of Christ Jesus, for indeed it is Christ who has been ordained as the judge of the living and the dead.
-It is abundantly clear that forgiveness of sins is not just for those who we think worthy, but indeed is for all who believe in his name.
-All thanks and praise be to God for the gift of His Son Jesus Christ our Lord, and for the Holy Spirit.
+In Christ there is no more 'they', no more 'them and us' for we are bound together as one through the loving grace of God.
+All thanks and praise be to God for the gift of redemption in His Son Jesus Christ our Lord, and for the life-giving Holy Spirit.